BaptisteLacroix/BaptisteLacroix/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on two project actually, my project about the game Guitar Hero and My other game cc_sonic_run.

+- 🌱 I’m currently learning Python and Lua

+- 🤔 I’m looking for help with my project in lua The game Guitar Hero if someone can help me 😄
 <!--
 **BaptisteLacroix/BaptisteLacroix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.